 Are local road projects identified using the same methodology as state roads?
-No selection committee

 Describe the methodology used to identify local road projects as part of this program.
 Local road projects are typically identified via local municipalities and the MPO planning process.